 - Neglecting risk management: Oftentimes, traders focus more on profit and neglect the use of risk management strategies when entering trades.

 - Not having a trading plan: It is important to have a plan in place before entering any trade because a trading plan helps a trader to have a clear path of execution in the market.
+You need to backtest a trading strategy before you start trading real money.
+How else do you know if this is a profitable trading strategy?

 - Relying only on the 9 EMA: Traders relying solely on the 9 EMA without checking for additional confirmations may be susceptible to whipsaws and false signals.